Congratulations! You are a Junior…now what?

 - If you and/or your advisor feel you would like to confirm with the Undergraduate Advising Center your remaining coursework, grade point averages and plan, you should stop by Mary Lyon 034 or call (603) 535-3065 to set up an appointment with either Beth Wichland or Deb Tobine.

-- File any outstanding paperwork, such as Change or Declaration of Major, Option or Minor forms; and any necessary Student Requests requesting substitutions in coursework.
+- File any outstanding paperwork, such as a Minor form; and any necessary Student Requests requesting substitutions in coursework.